 Even the best research will be limited in its impact without engagement.
 I have held policy and program management positions at USAID, served as a consultant to the World Bank, and am currently a member of the Scientific and Technical Advisory Panel to the Global Environment Facility.
 I have also served as a lead author and review editor for several global environmental assessments.

-My work is conducted with the staff and students of the Humanitarian Response and Development Lab (HURDL), a novel entity that combines attributes of a research lab and a consulting firm.
-I also manage small projects through my consulting firm, Society Environment Economy Group, LLC.
-Through these entities I have led nearly $2 million in development and adaptation implementation projects (contributing to projects with approximately $80 million in total funding) ranging from the development of better gender assessment tools to the delivery of useful weather and climate information to farmers in sub-Saharan Africa.
+I have led over $2 million in development and adaptation implementation projects (contributing to projects with approximately $120 million in total funding) ranging from the development of better gender assessment tools to the delivery of useful weather and climate information to farmers in sub-Saharan Africa.
 Through this work I have honed my targeting and communication of research findings, and my research has shaped how tens of millions of development and adaptation dollars have been spent.